YevYar/OpenGL_Study/Code style.md

 ## Reference/pointer
 & and * in declaration of such variable is a part of a type, not a part of the name: `int* p1 = &a;` NOT `int *p1 = &a`.

+## Namespaces
+- Every header file must declare all elements in some namespace.
+- The base namespace of *include* folder in the root folder of the project is `openglStudy`.
+- All headers in subfolders of *include* folder declare elements in namespace with the name of the folder.
+For example, some header from *helpers* folder must declares its stuff in namespace `openglStudy::helpers`.
+- Don't use using-statements like `using namespace openglStudy::shader` in the top of **.cpp* files.
+Using of using-statements is allowed only in class declarations or inside the function scope.

 ## Class/struct declaration
 The following template of class declaration is used: